 Besides the conceptual and methodological challenges that the Small Planet project had to tackle, under real-life conditions the process would also need to systematically and transparently address stakeholder interests.
-At the international level these interests are articulated by countries through the OWG process; at the country level the equivalents of countries are the various stakeholder representatives, whether lower levels of government, economic sectors or various social groups.
-Unless an effort is made to recognise and reflect the interests and the often-unavoidable tradeoffs in the goals - such as the need for natural habitat versus the need for expanding farmland and infrastructure, subsequent implementation is likely to suffer.
-The underlying message is that as SDG implementation often requires the collaboration of a wide range of stakeholders, strengthening their ownership of specific SDGs through meaningful participation in SDG development is important, because it increases buyin and willingness to follow up.
+At the international level, these interests are articulated by countries through the OWG process; at the country level, the equivalents of countries are the various stakeholder representatives, whether lower levels of government, economic sectors or various social groups.
+Unless an effort is made to recognize and reflect the interests and the often-unavoidable trade-offs in the goals-such as the need for natural habitat versus the need for expanding farmland and infrastructure-subsequent implementation is likely to suffer.
+The underlying message is that, as SDG implementation often requires the collaboration of a wide range of stakeholders, it is important to strengthening their ownership of specific SDGs through meaningful participation in SDG development, because it increases buy-in and willingness to follow up.